Generation-UK-I/DA-CLD-SVCS/readme.md

 `Unstructured` >  `Semi-structured` > `Structured`

-Then each cloud provider can offer services for each stage of the lifecycle, and the processing that happens inbetween.
+Then each cloud provider can offer services for each stage of the lifecycle, and any processing and analysis that happens inbetween.

+The decision about which one to use may come down to whichever offers the specific services and compatibility with workloads, but other things to consider include
+- Which cloud provider has been adopted elsewhere in the organisation.
+- Cost effectiveness, and optimisations.
+For example serverless services allowing you to pay per execution.
+- Existing institutional knowledge.
+- Various others...

 ### DA Relevant Services
 ---